 - Salt to taste.

-In your food processor add Chickpeas and two tablespoons of water and process scarping the sides and bottom of the bowl.
+- In your food processor add Chickpeas and two tablespoons of the cooled cooking water and process scarping the sides and bottom of the bowl.

-Add tahini, lemon juice, vinegar, 2 tablespoons of water and mix until well incorporated and creamy.
+- Add tahini, lemon juice, vinegar and pulse until well incorporated and creamy.

-If the mixture is too thick for your taste mix in the remaining 2 tablespoons of water.
+- If the mixture is too thick for your taste mix in the remaining 2 tablespoons of cooking water.